Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

-\begin{lem} Let $\rho\colon \pi_1\Sigma\to\SL_2\C$ be a representation of a sphere $\Sigma$ with at least $4$ punctures.
-If $\rho$ doesn't map any peripheral loop of $\Sigma$ to $\pm\id$ and if $[\rho]$ is a fixed point of the mapping class group action, then the image of $\rho$ is abelian. \end{lem} \begin{proof} As before, it's convenient to fix an auxiliary geometric presentation of $\pi_1\Sigma$ with generators $c_1,\ldots,c_n$.
-We'll proceed by contradiction and suppose that $\rho$ has non-abelian image.
+\sam{Conversely, let us now consider a fixed point $[\rho]$ of the mapping class group action, and assume that it sends at least four peripheral curves to non-scalar elements of $\SL_2\C$.} We'll proceed by contradiction and suppose that $\rho$ has non-abelian image.
 This means that we can find two of the generators $c_1,\ldots,c_n$ whose images under $\rho$ don't commute.
 Up to relabelling the generators, we can even assume that $\rho(c_1)\notin Z(\rho(c_2))$.
-We consider the Dehn twist $\tau$ along the curve $c_1c_2$ (this is the Dehn twist $\tau_{1,2}$ in the notation of Section~\ref{sec:action-of-Dehn-twists}).
-Since we're assuming that $\Sigma$ has at least four punctures, $\tau$ is a non-trivial element of $\PMod(\Sigma)$.
-The image of $[\rho]$ by $\tau$, which we denote by $\tau.[\rho]$, is the conjugacy class of the representation
+We consider the Dehn twist $\tau$ along the curve $c_1c_2$ \cm{(this is the Dehn twist $\tau_{1,2}=\sigma_{1,2}$ in the notation of Appendix~\ref{apx:generators-of-pmod}).} Since we're assuming that $\Sigma$ has at least four punctures, $\tau$ is a non-trivial element of $\PMod(\Sigma)$. \cm{Using~\eqref{eq:Dehn-twist-action}, we see that the image of $[\rho]$ by $\tau$, which we denote by $\tau.[\rho]$, is the conjugacy class of the representation}